moshloop/k8s-api-loadbalancer/README.md

 # tcp-loadbalancer

-Dynamic TCP load balancer using HAProxy and consul-template.
+Dynamic TCP load balancer using nginx and consul-template.
 Designed to be used for discovering and load balancing across kubernetes masters.

 Loosely modelled after https://github.com/CiscoCloud/haproxy-consul